ayoubridouani/olist_business_intelligence_project/readme.md

 - creation of OLAP cube from the data warehouse.
 - Cube reporting with pivot4j on pentaho server.
 - Application of machine learning algorithms (Data Mining).
-- and a report for our entire project.
+- and a report (frensh version) for our entire project.

+## Dimensional model of this project:
+![islamic_bank](https://raw.githubusercontent.com/ayoubridouani/olist_business_intelligence_project/master/Mod%C3%A8le%20Dimensionnel.jpeg "Dimensional model of this project")

 ## Realized by:
 - RIDOUANI Ayoub
 - MAAZOU Mohammed

-## Dimensional model of this project:
-![islamic_bank](https://raw.githubusercontent.com/ayoubridouani/olist_business_intelligence_project/master/Mod%C3%A8le%20Dimensionnel.jpeg "Dimensional model of this project")

 to contact me: ridouaniayoub@gmail.com